zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Sue:  Not having assigned seats is a small price to pay for low fares.
 The service may be stripped down, but I don’t think the experience is that bad.

-Alex:  I don’t mind a no-frills flight, but I don’t w ant to fly out of some tiny airport that’s an hour away.
+Alex:  I don’t mind a no-frills flight, but I don’t want to fly out of some tiny airport that’s an hour away.
 Which airport would we be depar ting from?

 Sue:  It’s the Burbank Airport.
 Yes, I know it’s less con venient to fly out of a secondary airport, but I don’t see what the big deal i s.